 - Once the oil is hot, add mustard seeds, dry red chillies and curry leaves and let them crackle for a few seconds.

 - Add onion and fry until they turn translucent.
+You can skip to add onion if going for a no onion recipe.

 - Add tomatoes and cook for 4-5 minutes until their are mushy and everything comes together.